CAPLTER/caplter-research-protocols/ESCA/ESCA_Soil_Analyses_Protocol.md

 Soil Extractable N (mg N/kg DW soil) = N concentrations in KCl solution (mg/L) x 50 (volume of KCl used for extraction) / Soil Dry weight used for extraction.

-## **Extraction:**
+## **Extraction of available P:**

 Calculate the volume of the bicarbonate extractant needed for the number of samples to be analyzed (40mL per sample if using 2g soil).

 Prepare 0.5M NaHCO<sub>3</sub> extractant.
 For 1L, use 42 grams reagent grade NaHCO<sub>3</sub>.
 The solution pH should be approximately 8.5.
-Adjust by adding NaOH pellets first, then 15N NaOH (600g NaOH pellets/1L nanopure), or 50% w/w NaPH solution by dropper when close.
+Adjust by adding NaOH pellets first, then 15N NaOH (600g NaOH pellets/1L nanopure), or 50% w/w NaOH solution by dropper when close.

 Air dry soil and sieve to remove rocks and other large particles.
 Survey200 soils have already been sieved so more sieving should not be necessary.
 If pre-dried soil in bags appears moist, leave bags open overnight to dry.
 If soils appear to have not been sieved prior to air drying (consist mainly of large dried chunks), grind a subsample with small mortar and pestle and use this for the analysis.